 Computerized Spinal Traction or “Spinal Decompression”, on the other hand, is a modified, updated form of traction.
 Computer technology is used to control the type of pulling to unload the spine, effectively avoiding the body’s muscle contraction response.
 On top of the decompression, it is thought that key nutrients are re-introduced into the disc, that are responsible for holding water in the disc.
 The disc receives it’s nutrition through diffusion from the back -bone.
 The decompression is a key component to achieving this “imbibition” of hydrated molecules and allowing a disc to heal.

-This is how it works; Dr. Mudryk will program the computer to induce a decompressive pull, in a certain pattern of rest, to the damaged or degenerated area.
+This is how it works; the doctor will program the computer to induce a decompressive pull, in a certain pattern of rest, to the damaged or degenerated area.
 This pull and rest tricks the muscles surrounding your spine to let go and stop their resistance to the pull.
 Each time the rest is over, the spine elongates further and further.
 This creates a negative pressure within the disc itself.
 This negative pressure or vacuum causes a pressure gradient favorable for fluid transfer from the external disc to the internal disc resulting in an increase height of the disc and return to a more normal shape of the disc.
 This increased height and shaping can lessen the pressure on the spinal cord and its nerves in the affected area.
 This results in better nerve function, less pain, and greater mobility.
-This treatment is preceded or followed by a specific Chiropractic adjustment and sometimes even cold therapy.
+This treatment is preceded or followed by a specific Chiropractic adjustment, flexion-distraction traction, and sometimes even warm therapy to soften muscles.
+Remember, using heat on a consistent basis may inflame your nerve irritation, so stay away from heat with this condition unless doing cold afterward.
 Depending on the tissue damage, severity of the condition and the size of the damaged area, people usually need a series of treatments to improve.
 There is usually no down time, and people can go back to standard activities or work immediately after the session.
 The treatment can help most degenerative (arthritic) problems that cause chronic neck and chronic back problems.
 Sciatica and pinched nerves are treated very well by this therapy.
-We specialize in the realignment of the human spine and disc reconditioning.
+We specialize in the realignment of the spine and disc reconditioning.
+Within a few weeks, we will know if this therapy is working, by the patient seeing less pain, less often pain, and tingling and numbness, usually starting at the most distal, or far away pain from you back first.
+We will not continue therapy if you see absolutely zero changes to your symptoms within 6 visits.